Garden Advice

 So if you:

 Then, read on!
-This article is just for you!
+This article will give you all the answers!

 A sturdier Christmas tree base can be the solution to many of your problems.
 It would be best to carefully choose not only your tree, but the base it comes with– the heavier it is, the less likely it is to be knocked over.
 Consult with your supplier at the time of buying or simply add additional weight yourself.

-As a pet owner, the location of your Christmas tree is no longer a matter of availability in your home or feng shui.
-You will have to consider placing it in an area away from any surfaces that can potentially act as a stepping stone for big jumps.
 Also, keeping a distance from other glass items, shelves, or delicate furniture may be a good idea!
 If your tree falls, you wouldn’t want it to take anything down with it.
 Placing your tree in a corner or next to a solid piece of furniture would be best.
-This can act as a support and lessen the directions in which your tree can fall.
+This can act as a support and lessen the direction in which your tree can fall.

 There are several practices you can employ come Christmas so you and your cat can safely enjoy the holiday season: